Looking for a fulfilling career?

 When I decided to go back to school, I wanted a career that aligned with my passion for working with people and seeking positive social change - social work was a natural fit.
 The best part of the experience was the people.
 As a cohort, we bonded in a way that brought a valued layer to learning.
 The program set me up for success and a promising career with the City of Lethbridge before I had even completed it.

 BSW '14, MSW '16

 Our Virtual Learning Circles BSW allows you to stay home and take your classes online.
-Each year you'll have to attend a week-long, block course at our Calgary campus.
+Each year you'll have to attend a week-long, block course at our Calgary or Edmonton campus.
 You can also arrange a practicum placement in your home community.